Is Aircall the best VoIP phone solution for your business?

 JustCall’s plans include four pricing options:

-• Team: $29 per user per month for call forwarding, AI call transcriptions, 100+ integrations, and team performance analytics (two-user minimum)
+- Team: $29 per user per month with a two-user minimum for call forwarding, AI call transcriptions, 100+ integrations, and team performance analytics

-• Pro: $49 per user per month for bulk SMS campaigns, Salesforce integration, and live call monitoring
+- Pro: $49 per user per month with a two-user minimum for bulk SMS campaigns, Salesforce integration, and live call monitoring, such as whisper, barge, and listen

-• Business: Custom price for custom unlimited calling minutes and SMS, a dedicated success manager, single sign-on (SSO), and premium support
+- Business: Custom price with a 10-user minimum for custom unlimited calling minutes and SMS, a dedicated phone support line, single sign-on, and maximum API rate limits

 Pros